James Madison Institute

 - The Bradley Foundation.
 The Bradley Foundation.
 Organizational website.
 Accessed August 19, 2011.

 - Sam Adams Alliance.
 Sam Adams Alliance Media Kit.
 Organizational PDF.
 Accessed August 19, 2011.

 - Media Matters Action Network.
 Sam Adams Alliance.
 Conservative Transparency.
 Accessed August 19, 2011.

 - Media Matters Action Network.
 State Policy Network.
 Conservative Transparency.
 Accessed August 19, 2011.

 - Media Matters Action Network.
 Claude R. Lambe Charitable Foundation.
 Conservative Transparency.
 Accessed August 19, 2011.

-- Progress Florida and Center for Media and Democracy, [LINK The James Madison Institute and the Foundation for Government Accountability: Lawmaking under the Influence of Very Special Interests], organizational report, November 13, 2013.
+- Progress Florida and Center for Media and Democracy, The James Madison Institute and the Foundation for Government Accountability: Lawmaking under the Influence of Very Special Interests, organizational report (Web Archive), November 13, 2013, accessed August 25, 2020.

 - Cato Institute, 2006 Annual Report, pages 19-23.